aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 ## Ground Speed

+The Ground Speed scale reads up to 1,000 MPH / Knots.
+I didn't find any aircraft likely to be used for aerial reconnaissance around 1950 with such a high top speed.
+It is my guess that 1,000 MPH was a “nice, round figure” that allowed for future developments.

 ## Other Functions

 There are scales on the rule to calculate “image speed” arising from forward aircraft speed.